-Leg dominance was a part of my dissertation study, and I found that most right-handed athletes were stronger pushing off of their left foot, this was not true amongst all athletes.
+Leg dominance was a part of my dissertation, and I found that most right-handed athletes were stronger pushing off of their left feet, but this was not true amongst all athletes.
 It also is unknown whether leg dominance is mostly genetic, like hand dominance, or if it is environmental, although the switching of dominance by the task suggests that it could be environmental.
-Because right-handed players spend more time practicing right-handed layups (jumping off their left feet) and using their left foot as their pivot foot, the left foot could be stronger.
+Because right-handed players spend more time practicing right-handed layups (jumping off their left feet) and using their left feet as their pivot feet, their left feet could be stronger.
 However, if it is not genetic, more practice on the right foot could reduce the asymmetry.

 The problem with most players attempting to make an off-hand layup isn’t strength or control of the arm or hand, it’s that the player has to jump off the non-dominant leg.

-Because the original premise is incorrect, or at least not entirely proven, extending the premise is a slippery slope.
+Because the original premise is incorrect, or at least unproven, extending the premise is a slippery slope.
 Considering that many young players when starting their basketball careers jump off the right foot when shooting right-handed layups, and have some success, I have a hard time believing that when they switch to their left hands, the problem is jumping off of their right foot.